farblos/copy-on-select-2/README.md

 late
 [spyrosoft](https://addons.mozilla.org/en-US/firefox/user/5778000).
-Compared to the original add-on, the metadata of this add-on has been modified to extent its scope also to file-based URLs.
+Compared to the original add-on, the metadata of this add-on has been modified to extend its scope also to file-based URLs.

-The strength of both add-ons is their extreme simplicity (8 lines of code only!): Whenever you raise a mouse button, the current selection, if any, is copied to the clipboard.
+The strength of both add-ons is their extreme simplicity (9 lines of code only!): Whenever you raise a mouse button, the current selection, if any, is copied to the clipboard.
 As you might have guessed, that simplicity comes at a cost: This add-on works